ahhh/Cybersecurity-Tradecraft/References/shoutouts.md

 [TryCatchHCF](https://twitter.com/trycatchhcf) - page 200 <br />

 There are likely more mentions that I missed when going through and putting this list together.
-If you think this list is messing a mention please open an issue :) <br />
+If you think this list is missing a mention please open an issue :) <br />
 There are also about 350 [references](https://github.com/ahhh/Cybersecurity-Tradecraft/blob/main/References/references.md) throughout this book, so it's likly a tool or blog post you've worked on is in there instead of the shoutouts